leap71/leap71.github.io/coding-for-engineers/9-computational-fixture-maker.md

 ![image-20240611230942155](assets/9-cutoff.png)

-This doesn't look to bad for a fixture.
+This doesn't look too bad for a fixture.
 Now, let's add a flange to mount it.

 We will offset the fixture again, by the flange width, and then cut bottom and top off to get a flat flange: